fizalihsan/fizalihsan.github.io/source/technology/bigdata-frameworks.md

   * not well suited for low-latency queries like websites, real time systems, etc. (HBase on top of Hadoop serves low-latency queries)
   * smaller data sets.
 * The term *Hadoop Streaming* refers to a mechanism allowing scripting languages to be used to write map and reduce tasks
+* Hadoop installation consists of four types of nodes
+	* a NameNode
+	* DataNodes
+	* a JobTracker, and
+	* TaskTracker
-* Hadoop installation consists of four types of nodes—a NameNode, DataNodes, a JobTracker, and TaskTracker HDFS nodes (NameNode and DataNodes) provide a distributed filesystem where the JobTracker manages the jobs and TaskTrackers run tasks that perform parts of the job.
+*HDFS nodes (NameNode and DataNodes) provide a distributed filesystem where the JobTracker manages the jobs and TaskTrackers run tasks that perform parts of the job.
 Users submit MapReduce jobs to the JobTracker, which runs each of the Map and Reduce parts of the initial job in TaskTrackers, collects results, and finally emits the results.

 ## HDFS (Hadoop Distributed File System)